DanielLarsenNZ/examples/README.md

   Front Door in front of multiple App Service Plans.
 * [webjobs-eventhubs](./webjobs-eventhubs) - Host Functions in a WebJobs Host for better configuration and monitoring.
+* [appservices-config](./appservices-config) - Configuration in App Services using Azure Key vault.
+  Also Health checks.

 ## Scripts